msu-cmse-courses/cmse495-SS24/0227-ASSIGNMENT_Installation_Instructions.md

 1. Download and install the miniconda software for your OS.
 Follow default install instructions. (link to miniconda)
 2. Unzip the project repository into a folder on your computer.
 3. Open an anaconda command prompt and navigate to the unzipped folder.
-4. Create a project specific conda environment by running the following command from the unzipped folder ```conda init```
+4. Create a project specific conda environment by running the following command from the unzipped folder ```conda env create --prefix ./envs --file environment.yml```
-5. Activate the conda environment using the following command ```conda env create --prefix ./envs --file environment.yml```
+5. Activate the conda environment using the following command ```conda activate ./envs```
 6. Start Jupyter using the following command ```jupyter notebook```
 7. From Jupyter open the ```demo.ipynb``` file and continue the instructions from there.